jappeace/jappeaceApplication/content/learned-aruba-rental.md

 tourists are going to have to rent a car anyway.
 In this regard my more budget stay gives a lot of value to tourists.

+[^interest]: He got a 5% interest rate while other mortages were going around for 1.5%.
+             So it's not like I got a handout.
 [^more]: Say 50% more.

 ![pool](/images/2024/skilled.jpeg)